U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Total primary energy consumption

-One of Egypt's challenges is to satisfy increasing domestic demand for oil amid falling domestic production.
-Total oil consumption grew by an annual average of 3 percent over that past decade to 755,000 bbl/d in 2012.
-Egypt's oil consumption has outpaced production since 2010.
+One of Egypt’s main challenges is to satisfy increasing domestic oil demand amid falling production.
+Total oil consumption grew by an annual average of 3% over the past 10 years, averaging almost 770,000 bbl/d in 2013.
+Egypt’s oil consumption has outpaced production since 2010.

-Egypt's main oil grades are Suez, Belayim, and Western Desert.
+Egypt exported about 189,000 bbl/d of crude oil, including condensate, in 2013, according to data from EuroStat, Global Trade Atlas, and the U.S. Energy Information Administration (EIA).
+Most of Egypt’s exports were sent to countries in the European Union (56%), India (28%), and China (13%) in 2013.
+Egypt’s main oil grades are Suez, Belayim, and Western Desert.
 The Suez Blend comes from declining offshore fields in the Gulf of Suez, operated by The Gulf of Suez Petroleum Co.
-(Gupco), a JV between BP and EGPC, according to the Energy Intelligence Group.
-The Belayim Blend is sourced from aging oil fields in the Gulf of Suez that are operated by the Belayim Petroleum Co.
+(Gupco), a joint venture (JV) between BP and EGPC, according to the Energy Intelligence Group.
+The Belayim Blend is sourced from aging oil fields in the Gulf of Suez operated by the Belayim Petroleum Co.
 (Petrobel), a JV between Eni and EGPC.
 Most of the Suez and Belayim Blend crudes are refined domestically, with only a small volume of these grades destined for exports.
 Both blends are usually sold at a discount to the Brent contract because of their relatively high sulfur content.

-The Western Desert Blend is a light, relatively sweet grade crude with a high wax content that is sourced from oil fields in the Western Desert, and in recent years output has increased because of small new finds and the application of EOR techniques to fields in the Western Desert region.
+The Western Desert Blend is a light, relatively sweet grade crude with a high wax content that is sourced from oil fields in the Western Desert.
 The main producer in the area is Khalda Petroleum Co., a JV between Apache and EGPC.
 Agiba (JV between Eni and EGPC) and Bapetco (JV between Shell and EGPC) also hold assets that feed the Western Desert Blend, according to the Energy Intelligence Group.
 Similar to the other two blends, much of the Western Desert Blend is refined domestically, and the remainder is sold to international markets.

 Refined oil products

-Egypt's refinery capacity is planned to increase in 2015 when a new 96,000-bbl/d refinery next to the Mostorod refinery in Cairo begins operations.
-Construction on the facility began in 2012 and it is being developed by the Egyptian Refining Corporation (ERC), a public-private partnership financed by Citadel Capitol and its co-investors, along with EGPC.
-According to ERC, petroleum products refined at this facility will be sold to EGPC under a 25-year offtake agreement at international prices.
-A second refinery project that has made much less progress is a proposed 300,000-bbl/d refinery.
+Egypt’s refinery capacity is expected to increase in 2015 when a new 96,000 bbl/d refinery begins operations.
+Construction began in 2012, and it is being developed by the Egyptian Refining Corporation (ERC), a public-private partnership financed by Qalaa Holdings (formerly Citadel Capitol) and EGPC.
+A second refinery project that has made much less progress is a proposed 300,000 bbl/d refinery.
 EGPC signed a memorandum of understanding with a Chinese consortium in May 2010 to develop this facility, according to the Arab Oil and Gas Journal.

 |Refinery operator||Location||Nameplate capacity